 Ericsson's score of 100 is higher than 100% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Ericsson reported total carbon emissions of approximately 31,852,437,000 kg CO2e, with emissions distributed across various scopes: 27,029,000 kg CO2e (Scope 1), 42,251,000 kg CO2e (Scope 2), and 31,783,157,000 kg CO2e (Scope 3).
-The company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by FY2040.
-For the near term, Ericsson has committed to reducing absolute Scope 1, 2, and 3 GHG emissions by 50% by FY2030, using FY2020 as the baseline.
-Within this target, the company aims for a 90% reduction in absolute Scope 1 and 2 emissions and a 50% reduction in Scope 3 emissions.
-Ericsson's long-term goal is to achieve a 90% reduction in absolute emissions across all scopes by FY2040, again using FY2020 as the reference year.
-These targets align with the Science Based Targets initiative (SBTi) and reflect the company's commitment to addressing climate change and reducing its environmental impact.
+In 2023, Ericsson reported total carbon emissions of approximately 31,852,437,000 kg CO2e, comprising 27,029,000 kg CO2e from Scope 1, 42,251,000 kg CO2e from Scope 2, and 31,783,157,000 kg CO2e from Scope 3 emissions.
+This reflects a commitment to significant reductions in greenhouse gas emissions across its operations.
+Ericsson has set ambitious targets to achieve net-zero greenhouse gas emissions across its value chain by FY2040.
+The company aims to reduce absolute Scope 1, 2, and 3 emissions by 50% by FY2030, using FY2020 as the baseline.
+Within this framework, it targets a 90% reduction in absolute Scope 1 and 2 emissions and a 50% reduction in Scope 3 emissions by the same year.
+Historically, in 2018, Ericsson's emissions were recorded at 54,000,000 kg CO2e for Scope 1 and 134,000,000 kg CO2e for Scope 2.
+By 2020, these figures had changed to 39,640,000 kg CO2e for Scope 1 and 73,700,000 kg CO2e for Scope 2, indicating a trend towards reduced emissions.
+Ericsson's long-term commitment includes a 90% reduction in absolute emissions across all scopes by FY2040, reinforcing its dedication to sustainability and climate action within the technology sector.

 Access structured emissions data, company-specific emission factors, and source documents